A Little Respect, Just a Little Bit: On White Feminism and How “The Handmaid’s Tale” is Being Weaponized Against Women of Color

 My point is, the media and the entertainment industry have power.
 And it knows that people can be manipulated easily to respond in certain ways — it’s called advertising.
 Well, racism can also be advertised.
 If you’ve been wondering how we go from generation to generation, seeming to have different media and different consumers, and yet dealing with the same racial discrimination, the same hate-crimes, over and over, the portrayal of Ofmatthew on “The Handmaid’s Tale” will help you understand exactly why.

 These are fragile times, with back-to-back shootings, and a president who seems to revel in divisiveness, who encourages its progress.
+For the storm that’s coming, we need to see how people can organize beyond difference; how, in order to overturn a Gilead, a black and a white handmaid would have to work together.
 We need nuanced characters, complex motivations, not two-dimensional people we can easily despise.
 We need responsibility, even when what we are responding to appears to be “just a show.”

 The most reliable way to tell that a character has been objectified or “othered” is not by examining the show’s intention but by our reaction: we have no compunction about wanting her murdered.
 The fact that we even have to have this conversation about The Handmaid’s Tale, whose source material challenged us about this very question — the way people are dehumanized and destroyed in a totalitarian society — is a form of sacrilege.